South Africa Silver Linings in times of COVID-19

 And it was here that our travel plans – and honeymoon – were scuppered and undone.

-Arriving South Africa in January 2020, we were excited to begin our overlanding Africa adventure.
+Arriving in South Africa in January 2020, we were excited to begin our overland tour adventure.
 We bought our bush camper – a 4×4 with a tent on top (which we fondly called ‘Bucky’) and set off.
-South Africa was just the first of many African countries in our plan.
+South Africa was just the first of many African countries to be included in our travel plan.
+Cape Town was a significant stop on our journey, offering a mix of iconic sights and remote areas.

 Before we arrived in Africa, we’d arranged to pet-sit for a few weeks, to have a break from camping.
 So, in early March, we arrived at the small remote town of Prince Albert, in the Western Cape.
 With a quick handover from the owners, we settled in for the next six weeks looking after two adorable dogs, Maggie and Murph.